 - If the current SoC firmware version v02.00.37 or earlier then please repeat steps 3 and 4 again after rebooting.

-- If you have v02.00.37 or an earlier version of the LG webOS signage then please do not update both the SoC firmware and Micom firmware at the same time.
-Therefore, the update will update will need to be performed twice and the Micom firmware version will be updated after the second firmware update.
+- If you have a display that is v02.00.37 or older, please do not update both the SoC firmware and Micom firmware at the same time.
+Instead, run through the update process twice.
+Once for the Micom and once for the firmware.
+Your screens Micom will update on the second go.

 Can I disable Remote Firmware Updates?